warelab/release-notes/oryza-guides/User Guide---2022-01-01.md

 **Synteny maps** for *Oryza sativa Japonica* with:

  - *Zea mays* V5
  - *Sorghum bicolor* (see [example](https://oryza-ensembl.gramene.org/Oryza_sativa/Location/Synteny?db=core;g=Os08g0531600;r=8:26476169-26526170;t=Os08t0531600-01)).
-Note the inverted order of genes in sorghum chromosome 7 relatoive to rice chromosome 8.
+Note the inverted order of genes in sorghum chromosome 7 relative to rice chromosome 8.

 ![Ensembl Synteny](images/Picture26.png)
 ![Synteny_table](images/Picture27.png)

 ## Baseline Gene Expression (EBI-Atlas) {#gene-expression}

-Baseline gene expression data from 10 datasets for O. sativa japonica curated and processed by the EMBL-EBI Expression Atlas are also available from the Oryza PanGenome Search, the Ensembl PanGenome gene pages, and the corresponding Plant Reactome panels.
+Baseline gene expression data from 15 datasets for _O. sativa japonica_ was curated and processed by the EMBL-EBI Expression Atlas is available from the GrameneOryza Search, the Ensembl PanGenome gene pages, and the corresponding Plant Reactome panels.
 The Expression panel of the Search results was described above in detail.
-The same Expression Atlas view for the GW8 gene is available from the Gramene browser gene page and the Plant Reactome Expression panel (find a link to the Plant Reactome at the bottom of the Pathways panel of the Search results).
+The same Expression Atlas view for the GW8 gene is available from the Gramene browser gene page and the Plant Reactome Expression panel (a link to the Plant Reactome is provided at the bottom of the Pathways panel of the Search results).

 ![GW8_expression_ensembl_browser](images/Picture23.png)